mirror/boost/libs/ptr_container/doc/ptr_container.rst

 ..

-8. Built-in support for deep-copy semantics via the `the Cloneable concept`__
+8. Built-in support for deep-copy semantics via the `the Clonable concept`__

-.. __: reference.html#the-cloneable-concept
+.. __: reference.html#the-clonable-concept

 The disadvantages are